 In 2017, voters passed a levy to fund improvements to facilities throughout the Elyria Public Library System.
 Architectural firm CBLH Design, Inc. engaged KS Associates to provide civil/site design and surveying services for three libraries: the new Central Library in downtown Elyria, the South Elyria Branch retrofit, and the Keystone Branch remodel:

 Central Branch – The Central Branch was constructed on a prominent corner in downtown Elyria.
 Buildings on Broad Street and East Avenue were demolished to make way for the library system’s new 22,500-square-foot home on a confined, 1.5-acre site.
 KS Associates worked with the architect and City to overcome challenges of this urban redevelopment project, including addressing unforeseeable underground conditions and developing a method to meet water quality standards.
 Retention basins are typically used to meet water quality requirements; however, the library was concerned about the safety of constructing a wet basin on the property.
 KS engineers recommended the use of a vortex flow regulator to meet the criteria.
 This technology had never been used in Elyria.
 KS Associates worked with the City Engineer to demonstrate the advantages of this innovative solution.
-Construction will be complete in the winter of 2021.

 South Elyria Branch – This project involved retrofitting a former dairy processing facility into a library building.
 The absence of available storm sewer adjacent to the site made drainage design challenging.
 KS Associates collaborated with the City Engineer to identify and implement a cost-effective solution to drainage, which was to construct an off-site storm sewer and connect it to an available storm sewer on an adjacent street.
 Grading was also a challenge because the first-floor elevation was approximately two feet above the public roadway sidewalk, 25 feet from the building.
 KS engineers designed a solution to lengthen the sidewalk in the front yard to reduce its slope to accommodate mobility challenged users.